-Finally, monitoring must be designed in.
-The key signals are dynamical: rising upstream order variance, persistent inventory oscillations, and repeated constraint binding.
-Statistical process control is built for these patterns, except the ``process'' now includes autonomous agents whose behavior can drift with prompts, context windows, and upstream data feeds.
-A Six-Sigma-style approach makes this operational: control charts for decision stability (e.g., bullwhip proxies) and escalation rules that trigger conservative modes or human review when the system leaves control \citep{Montgomery2019SPC}.
-Because supply chains evolve on slower time scales (hours to weeks), adversarial stress tests can run continuously in a digital twin, enabling intervention before instability becomes catastrophic.
+In deployment, runtime monitoring tracks service slippage, repeated capacity binding, lead-time spikes, and bullwhip proxies such as rolling upstream replenishment variance relative to demand variance.
+Threshold breaches trigger conservative base-stock fallback; persistent breaches require human authorization under a pre-specified authority matrix.} Monitoring must be designed in.
+Key signals are dynamical: rising upstream order variance, inventory oscillations, repeated constraint binding.
+Statistical process control is built for these patterns, except the ``process'' now includes autonomous agents whose behavior can drift with prompts, context windows, and upstream data.
+A Six-Sigma approach makes this operational: control charts for decision stability (e.g., bullwhip proxies) and escalation rules triggering conservative modes or human review when the system leaves control \citep{Montgomery2019SPC}.
+Because supply chains evolve over hours to weeks, adversarial stress tests can run continuously in a digital twin, enabling intervention before instability turns catastrophic.